-The Group had a net cash inflow from operating activities of £2,231k (2020/21: £3,425k).
+The Group had a net cash inflow from operating activities of £2,282k (2021/22: £2,231k).
 The size of the Group's total borrowing and its approach to interest rates has been managed to ensure a reasonable cushion between the total cost of servicing debt and operating cashflow.
 During the year this margin was comfortably exceeded.

-During the year the Group had a total cash inflow of £253k (2020/21: £1,774k).
+During the year the Group had a total cash outflow of £1,311k, of which £725k was deposited on a short-term investment, 95-day notice account (2021/22: £253k inflow).

-Within the 2021:2023 Financial Plan, the College had originally forecast cash balances of £6.0m at 31 July 2022; a better than budgeted operational performance as well as timing differences in deferred income, other liabilities and capital grants during the year meant that cash balances ended at £7.6m.
+Within the 2022:2024 Financial Plan, the College had originally forecast cash balances of £3.6m at 31 July 2023; a better than budgeted operational performance as well as the receipt of significant capital grants not within the original plan, resulted in a cash balance of £6.3m (and £0.7m on short-term deposit).